material-components/material-components-flutter/docs/components/menus.md

 ------ | ---------
 **Color** | Use the `PopupMenuButton` widget.
 Within this widget use the `Colors` property **Height** | Use the `PopupMenuButton` widget.
 Within this widget use the `padding` property.
-**Overlay window** | Use the `PopupMenuButton` widget.
-Within this widget use `itemBuilder` property.
-Each item added to this list will add an additional window.

 ### Leading icon attributes